Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The National Heart, Lung, and Blood Institute offers the following suggestions for women who are deciding whether or not to use hormone therapy:

-The most important thing a woman can do in deciding to continue hormone therapy is discuss the current research with her health care provider and health care team.
+The most important thing a woman can do in deciding to continue hormone therapy is discuss the current research with her healthcare provider.

 As a woman approaches menopause, the production of estrogen and progesterone fluctuates and then decreases significantly.
 Symptoms such as hot flashes often result from the changing hormone levels.
 After a woman's last menstrual period, when her ovaries make much less estrogen and progesterone, some symptoms of menopause might disappear, but others may continue.